THE LONG SCIENCE, TECHNOLOGY AND SOCIETY ENDOWED INTERNSHIP FUND

 The first step is to figure out what kind of career you might like to explore this summer; this will help narrow your focus in searching for internships.
-A good starting place is to talk with one of the career advisors in the Career Connections office.
-You can also meet with the Assistant Director of Career & Internship Development to discuss your interests.
+A good starting place is to talk with one of the career advisors in the Alumni & Student Connections office.
+You can also meet with the Assistant Director of Career & Experiential Learning to discuss your interests.
 Faculty, friends, parents and family members and other personal contacts can help as well.

 Visit a PLU Career Fair!

-Start your search on the Career Connections Opportunities Board.
+Start your search on the Opportunities Board.
 Look at internships posted by employers who want to hire PLU students.

 Other excellent online resources: